magento/devdocs/src/live-search/live-search-sdk.md

-]
+---
+group: live-search
+title: Live Search SDK
+ee_only: True
+---

-Live Search SDK includes a GraphQL Search API that can be used to query products and associated facets from the Magento Admin.
+Live Search SDK includes a GraphQL Playground that can be used to query products and associated facets from the Magento Admin.
 In addition to the `productSearch query`, it also supports `categorySearch`, which is a quick way to retrieve categories only for relevant search results (recommended for fast search as you type queries).
 As an API counterpart/wrapper, it also provides a Javascript SDK.

 ## Requirements

-The API is unauthenticated, but requires an API key with the value set to “`search_gql` The following headers are required for this API:
+The GraphOL Playground API is unauthenticated, but requires an API key with the value set to “`search_gql` The following headers are required for this API:

 ||**Required Headers**
 |---|---|